jamestexas/zarf/adr/0026-schema.md

 - *then* Zarf v0 will deploy the package without issues.
 If there are fields unrecognized by the v0 schema, then the user will be warned they are deploying a package that has features that do not exist in the current version of Zarf.

 ## Consequences
-- As long as the only deprecated features in a package have migration path, and the package was built after the feature was deprecated so migrations were run, Zarf will be successful in both creating a package with v1 and deploying with v0, and creating a package with v0 and deploying with v1.
+- As long as the only deprecated features in a package have a migration path, and the package was built after the feature was deprecated so migrations were run, Zarf will be successful in both creating a package with v1 and deploying with v0, and creating a package with v0 and deploying with v1.
 - Users of deprecated `group`, `cosignKeyPath`, and `action.Wait` keys outside of `onDeploy` might be frustrated if their packages, created v0, error out on Zarf v1, however this is preferable to unexpected behavior occurring in the cluster.
 - Users may be frustrated that they have to run `zarf dev update-schema` to edit their `zarf.yaml` to remove the deprecated fields and add `apiVersion`.
 - The Zarf codebase will contain two Zarf package objects, v1 and v0.
 Many fields on these objects will be unchanged across v0 and v1, however, v0 will not include new fields, and v1 will exclude deprecated fields.
 This approach is similar to the strategies used by [Kubernetes](https://github.com/kubernetes/api/tree/master/storage) and [flux](https://github.com/fluxcd/source-controller/tree/main/api)